Tom Carroll (pitcher)

-Carroll earned Bachelor's and master's degrees from Georgetown University and spent 28 years (where he worked as Dept. Chief Analyst, Dept. Chief Engineer, Portfolio Division Manager and Sr. Principal) with MITRE Corporation.
+Carroll earned bachelor’s and master's degrees from Georgetown University and retired in 2024 after 30 years in various technical and management roles from The MITRE Corporation.

-He is an adjunct professor in Georgetown University's School of Foreign Service where he teaches courses on international security.
+From 2012 to 2024, he served as an adjunct professor in Georgetown University's School of Foreign Service where he taught courses on international security.

 Career stats

 As a hitter, one of his four career singles came on July 17, 1974, against Bob Gibson as Gibson stood with 2999 career strikeouts.
-The next batter, César Gerónimo, ended up being Gibson's three thousandth career strikeout.
+The next batter, César Gerónimo, ended up being Gibson's 3000th career strikeout.